 ---|---|

-Construction: | -316Ti cooking surface -439 magnetic stainless exterior -Variable wall thickness 2.3-2.8mm (due to thickness of heating core). |
+Construction: | - 316Ti cooking surface (Titanium), 304 cooking surface (Eater) - 439 magnetic stainless exterior (both) -Titanium has polished exterior -Eater has brushed exterior - Variable wall thickness 2.3-2.8mm (due to thickness of heating core). |

 Lids: | -Stainless, made in USA -Some flat, some domed, depending on piece. |

-Nonstick: | -Heritage Steel does not make nonstick pans of any type. |
+Nonstick: | Heritage Steel does not make nonstick pans of any type. |

-Induction Compatibility: | -Yes: all Heritage Steel pans are induction compatible. |
+Induction Compatibility: | All Heritage Steel pans are induction compatible. |

-Oven Safe to: | -800F. |
+Oven Safe to: | 800F (both series) |

-Warranty: | -Limited lifetime warranty against manufacturing defects. |
+Warranty: | All products have a limited lifetime warranty against manufacturing defects. |

-Made In: | -All pieces and lids are made in the USA (some raw materials can be imported). |
+Made In: | - All pieces and lids are made in the USA, but some raw materials are imported. |

-Available Pieces: |
+![]() |

 About Heritage Steel

 Heritage Steel is a family-owned business located in Clarksville, Tennessee.
 It began as Vollrath's consumer cookware division back in 1974.
 In 1982, it was purchased by Donald Henn and renamed New Era.
-The Henns still own New Era today but it has recently been re-named Heritage Steel.
+The Henns still own New Era today but it has been re-named Heritage Steel.
 For many years New Era made several brands of cookware, including many brands of waterless cookware.
-They also manufactured many other private brands in their factory.
+They also manufactured many private brands in their factory.
 Today, it looks like they're only making Heritage Steel cookware and no longer producing their waterless brands, although they still sell replacement parts for them.

 New Era used the 7-ply design on their Hammer Stahl cookware, introduced to the market in 2013, as well as on many of their waterless brands.
-Hammer Stahl cookware was phased out a few years ago, and today Heritage Steel's design is 5-ply with three inner layers of aluminum (more details on this below).
+Hammer Stahl cookware was phased out a few years ago, and today Heritage Steel's design is 5-ply with three inner layers of aluminum (more on this below).

 In 2007, Heritage Steel (still New Era at this point) moved operations to a new facility that is "environmentally friendly and efficient, using a state-of-the-art chemical-free washing system."
 It's one of the cleanest cookware manufacturing plants in the world.